twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 The key point:

-> You are explicitly buying revenue-backed credit risk in exchange for yield.
+> You are explicitly buying revenue-backed credit risk (plus, in some cases, underlying base yield) in exchange for returns.

 This is different from assuming you always get 1:1 back in any circumstance.